-Small (and local) businesses received a lot of “air time” this season as business organizations, media outlets, and even large businesses amplified the message that it’s important to “Shop Small.”
+Small (and local) businesses received a lot of “air time” in the past few years as business organizations, media outlets, and even large businesses amplified the message that it’s important to “Shop Small.”
 But where did the idea of Small Business Season come from and how did it shape up this year for chambers across the globe?

 Why a Whole Season Dedicated to Shopping Small?

 The idea for a Small Business Season originated in 2009 with a campaign led by Norma Davey at the Kelso Longview Chamber of Commerce.